ssdollxx/tuya-zigbee-switch/readme.md

 - Fixed support for ON_OFF, OFF_ON actions

+### v1.0.3

+- Added support of statup behaviour: ON, OFF, TOGGLE, PREVIOUS
+- Added support of button actions: 'released', 'press', 'long_press'.
+This is only useful for momentary (doorbell-like) switches.

 ## Acknowledgements

 - https://github.com/pvvx/ZigbeeTLc (firmware for telink based ATC) as this was base for this project